FinTech Software Development in Europe: A True-to-Life Guide to Crack the Unknown With Product Engineering

 6. Innovations

-• Utilize ML algorithms to identify unusual activity in transactions and accounts to enhance fraud detection.
+Utilize ML algorithms within accounting software to identify unusual activity in transactions and accounts, enhancing fraud detection.

 Remember – This is a high-level roadmap, and specific technologies and timelines will vary depending on your bank’s unique needs.